kasperisager/bundstreg/README.md

 [![Build Status](https://travis-ci.org/kasperisager/bundstreg.svg?branch=master)](https://travis-ci.org/kasperisager/bundstreg) [![Coverage Status](https://coveralls.io/repos/github/kasperisager/bundstreg/badge.svg?branch=master)](https://coveralls.io/github/kasperisager/bundstreg?branch=master) [![Inline docs](http://inch-ci.org/github/kasperisager/bundstreg.svg?branch=master)](http://inch-ci.org/github/kasperisager/bundstreg)

 Bundstreg is a set of utility functions designed to replace many native JavaScript methods with often faster alternatives in the same vein as [Underscore](http://underscorejs.org/), [Lodash](https://lodash.com/), and the likes.
-The thing that Bundstreg does differently from these libraries is its focus on minimalism and speed.
+The thing that Bundstreg does differently from these libraries is its focus on minimalism and speed as well as the fact that none of the functions ever mutate their input.

 ## Contents